righettod/website-passive-reconnaissance/README.md

 Python >= **3.7**.

-💬 Execution tested on the following versions of Python:
+💬 Execution tested on the following versions of Python via this [workflow](https://github.com/righettod/website-passive-reconnaissance/actions/workflows/pythonapp.yml):

 | Version | Tested and execution is OK |
 |:---:|---|